grumpypenny/sentiment-analysis-and-music-generation/README.md

 **How we generate music:**

 The AI is trained on a two datasets, one for happy songs and one for sad songs.
-We seperated songs into happy and sad based on the mode.
+We separated songs into happy and sad based on the mode.
 There are 7 common modes in music, in order from darkest to brightest:
 * Locrian
 * Phrygian